Gateway to the Arctic Ocean

 Inflowing Atlantic water is an important and variable source of heat to the Arctic Ocean; anomalies in Atlantic water temperature have been traced back far along the periphery of the Arctic Ocean and may play in important role in determining sea ice extent and thickness.

 The southward flux of Arctic freshwater and sea ice is of interest as fluctuations in the volume of freshwater exported affect the density of seawater in the Nordic Seas and sub-polar North Atlantic which may modulate the Atlantic meridional overturning circulation.

 An array of up to 15 moorings has been maintained in Fram Strait since the 1990s.
-The array is jointly operated by the Norwegian Polar Institute, which maintains moorings in the Arctic outflow in eastern Fram Strait, and the Alfred Wegener Institute, which maintains moorings in the Atlantic inflow in eastern Fram Strait.
+The array is jointly operated by the Norwegian Polar Institute, which maintains moorings in the Arctic outflow in western Fram Strait, and the Alfred Wegener Institute, which maintains moorings in the Atlantic inflow in eastern Fram Strait.

 One of the principal goals of the Norwegian Polar Institute is to monitor the freshwater flux in the East Greenland Current and over the East Greenland Shelf.
 Moorings in the outflow are equipped with instruments that provide a high-resolution continuous time series of temperature, salinity, velocity and sea ice thickness.

 The Norwegian Polar Institute’s moorings are serviced annually in August/September and at these times hydrographic and tracer measurements are collected at 30 annually repeated stations between 10° W and 10° E. Tracer measurements are used to separate different types of freshwater in the Arctic Ocean outflow, such as:

 - river input